-We weren’t too keen on drinking chemically treated water for our whole trip (14 months in Asia and South America).
+I’ll be honest, we weren’t too keen on drinking chemically treated water for our whole trip (14 months in Asia and South America).
 These tablets are definitely useful for short-term trips or multi-day hikes, but we had concerns about ingesting so much chlorine over the long-term.
 It is a shame as they are lightweight and cheap as chips.

 However, our motto for travel gear is to only take what you can afford to lose, break or have stolen and always take a back-up in case any of those happen.
 So we bought some water purification tablets as well as our travel water filter.
 These are also good options if we are unable to filter.

 I looked at what was available in the UK.
 The options are largely chlorine-based these days as you can’t seem to get iodine anymore.
 Probably because iodine can cause harmful effects for some groups of people such as pregnant women and people with thyroid issues.